 ‘It takes a village to raise a baby’.
 During the pandemic women have being having babies on their own without a village to support them.
 There are some positives to this, in the first few weeks families have been able to bond on their own without a flurry of visitors.
 There are definitely negatives too, when it gets too much friends and family can’t come into your home to help.
 Julia wants to explore the experience of having a baby during Covid-19 and really focusing on the saying ‘it takes a village to raise a baby’ and how this has affected families both positively and negativing and then make an artwork in response to this.

-Exhibitions for Stratford Upon Avon and Nuneaton commissioned by Michelle Flint
+Exhibitions for Stratford Upon Avon and Nuneaton commissioned artist Michelle Flint

-Michelle will deliver 6 x 2hr workshops (3 in Stratford and 3 in the Nuneaton area) for communities that have been using the Stratford and Nuneaton foodbank and also from culturally diverse communities .
-Participants in the workshops will be asked to share their experiences and stories of lockdown and through the pandemic and express those on to paper through mono printing, painting and collage.
-These artworks will then be photographed and incorporated into the design.
+Michelle has delivered 6 x 2hr workshops (3 in Stratford and 3 in the Nuneaton area) for communities that have been shielding, children and young people, volunteers and also from culturally diverse communities .
+Participants in the workshops have been asked to share their experiences and stories of lockdown and through the pandemic and express those on to paper through embroidery, mono printing, painting and collage.
+These artworks haven then been photographed and incorporated into the design.
 The original artwork will be created into a concertina type book.
-Participants will also be asked to bring along an object which represents the pandemic to them.
-Workshops will take place in July and August 2021.
-No experience is necessary.
+Participants were also asked to bring along an object which represented the pandemic to them.
+Workshops took place in July and August 2021 with Escape Arts Stratford and Nuneaton, Graham Adams Centre, Linking Futures Project and Nuneaton Mosque elders group.

 In response to the discussions and works created during workshops, 1 exhibition of a large embroidered textile wall hanging 3m x 1.5m will be displayed in the windows of vacant retail units in Stratford-upon-Avon & Nuneaton.
 The artwork will feature a scene from the towns where the activities are based, themes discussed in the workshops will create artworks which will be incorporated throughout the design with fabric pockets designed for letters or artefacts (or photos of them) placed in them.

 The original artwork will also be printed onto two vinyl banners, to preserve the art work for an Outdoor Display.
-They can be hung from trees in parks or displayed on street advertising boards.
-The exhibition will either be displayed November 2021 to mid January 2022 or mid January 2022 to end of March 2022.
+The exhibition will be displayed November 2021 to 5 January 2022 in the old H & M shop near Debenhams at Bell Court, Stratford Upon Avon and mid January 2022 to end of March 2022 in a Nuneaton empty shop.
+Click HERE to see a short video about it.